optimist0372/ascertainment-bias/README.md

 - Minimizes bias from population stratification
 - Recommended when representative reference data are available

+> ⚠️ **Note on reference data**
+>
+> The reference allele frequencies used for SweGen and TWB in this example are not true census-representative estimates.
+>
+> They are included for illustration and practical demonstration only.
+>
+> For real analyses, users should use appropriately matched, census-representative reference data where available.

 ### 2. Ancestry-deconvolution approach

 - Estimates ancestry loadings from the 1000 Genomes Project (1KGP)